lewisl9029/rfcs/text/0000-anonymous-components.md

 My most prominent use case for this is an experimental [useStyles](https://github.com/lewisl9029/use-styles) CSS-in-JS hook meant to provide styles to elements without forcing indirection through named styled components at every step of the way (think of it as a runtime-only version of `@emotion/babel-plugin`'s [css prop](https://emotion.sh/docs/css-prop)).

+In a world where the rules of hooks restrictions remain rigid, a CSS-in-JS hook like this has very limited benefit over existing `styled.div`-style APIs of emotion and styled-components, since the rules of hooks would be violated for a large number of potential call sites (i.e. `<div className={useStyles({/* */}, [])} />`) if called directly with no indirection, so would have to be refactored into an isolated "styled component" anyways.
+The anonymous components pattern can be applied to make these usages valid without any signficant refactoring.

-I'm hopeful that more use cases for React hooks like this will become viable once we're able to alleviate the forced indirection problem.
+I'm hopeful that more use cases for React hooks like this will become viable once we're able to alleviate this forced indirection problem.

 # Detailed design